fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/mantid.rst

 against the data in the corresponding input file.

 .. note::
-   MultiFit problems can be run with all supported minimizers.
+   MultiFit problems can be run with all supported minimizers, with the exception of MCMC minimizers (see the warning below).

    Ties are a Mantid concept, so for other softwares FitBenchmarking assembles an equivalent single fitting problem: the parameters listed in